upcmarina/htt_library/README.md

 ===================================
 *by* VALLEJO VALLÉS, MARINA

-The Python script `htt17_library.py`  generates a library of sequences containing all the single nucleotide mutations for the Htt17 sequence.
+The Python script `htt17_library.py`  generates a library of sequences containing all the single nucleotide mutations in the Htt17 sequence.
 This library is necessary to perform a deep mutagenesis project.
 The script can be used with any other sequence in a FASTA file format.

 Input files: